 You can use conditional formatting to highlight cells that contain errors or inconsistencies.
 To do this, select the cells you want to format and go to the “Format” menu and select “Conditional formatting”.

 You can set conditions based on specific criteria, such as values, formulas, or formatting.
-(See Also: How To Create A Chart From Google Sheets)
+(See Also: How To Link From One Google Sheet To Another)

 Method 4: Use Data Validation